 P. M. Kikin and colleagues [7] presented a two-part self-cr system.
-1. the managed system, which consists of a state representing the disaster-affected region and operations to modify the state, which reflect disaster managers' actions in the disaster-affected region; and 2. the managing system, which consists of a four-MonitorAnalyze-Plan-Execute phase (MAPE) feedback loop (Kephart and Chess 2003), a paradigm commonly used to engineer self-adaptive softwareintensive systems.
+1. the managed system, which consists of a state representing the disaster-affected region and operations to modify the state, which reflect disaster managers' actions in the disaster-affected region; and 2. the managing system, which consists of a four-phase MonitorAnalyze-Plan-Execute (MAPE) feedback loop (Kephart and Chess 2003), a paradigm commonly used to engineer self-adaptive software-intensive systems.
 The self-cr system is constantly sensing crucial information from the Auckland region, such as changes in resourcing in Auckland, as sensed by, for example, the self-cr system.
 Reports on travel conditions throughout the region, e.g., online traffic tracking services, social media analysis, and eyewitness accounts, from health-care professionals at clinics, hospitals, or triage stations, and reports on travel conditions throughout the region, from e.g., online traffic tracking services, social media analysis, and eyewitness accounts.

 Wei Wang et al. [8] devised a technique that solves typical multi-objective programming problems using idle points.
-For objective functions $P(\Psi, t)$ and $C(\Psi)$, we obtain the positive ideal points $P\Psi$ (, t) and $C(\Psi)$, as well as the negative ideal points $P(\Psi, t)$ and $C(\Psi)$.
+For objective functions $P(\Psi, t)$ and $C(\Psi)$ , we obtain the positive ideal points $P\Psi$ (, t) and $C(\Psi)$ , as well as the negative ideal points $P(\Psi, t)$ and $C(\Psi)$ .
 Then, using Equation (5), we calculate proximity to validate the relative proximity of each feasible plan to the ideal spots.
 A higher value denotes a superior solution.
 The initial multi-objective problem has now been reduced to a challenge of achieving maximum closeness.

-$\varepsilon = R R + r (0 \le \varepsilon \le 1)$

-$\mathbf{R} = \omega 1 \ \mathbf{P}(\Psi, t) \ \mathbf{P}(\Psi, t) + \omega 2 \ \mathbf{C}(\Psi) \ \mathbf{C}(\Psi)$ where w1 and w2 are the weights assigned to the feasibility of the feasible strategy and the cost of rescue, respectively.
-Experts determined their values, and w1 + w2 = 1 optimization software is used.
+$\begin{aligned} \varepsilon &= R \ R + r \ (0 \le \varepsilon \le 1) \\ R &= \omega 1 \ P(\Psi, t) \ P(\Psi, t) + \omega 2 \ C(\Psi) \ C(\Psi) \\ r &= \omega 1 \ P(\Psi, t) \ P(\Psi, t) + \omega 1 \ C(\Psi) \ C(\Psi) \end{aligned}$ where w1 and w2 are the weights assigned to the feasibility of the feasible strategy and the cost of rescue, respectively.
+Experts determined their values, and w1 + w2 = 1 software.
+EVs have installed software such as Sygic and Infoware that uses specialised traffic information to guide the driver to the emergency site.
+To ensure that EVs arrive at their destinations on schedule, route optimization software is used.
 Path-based optimization: Taking the shortest path between an EV's source and its intended destination appears to be the most efficient way to reduce travel time.
 Dijkstra's shortest path algorithm is well-known in computer science for such optimization, and several of the surveyed works expand it in some way.
-Time-based optimization: When it comes to EV routing, the real time it takes to get at the emergency site is more essential than distance, cost, or fuel consumption.
+Timebased optimization: When it comes to EV routing, the real time it takes to get at the emergency site is more essential than distance, cost, or fuel consumption.
 Cooke and Halsey were the first to offer theoretical insights into shortest path algorithms with varying transit times between vertices based on physical characteristics.
-For EVs, Hadas and Ceder used the shortest path technique to generate various time-based paths.
+For EVs, Hadas and Ceder used the shortest path technique to generate various timebased paths.